 You really have to do your homework on each channel.
 Should every brand be on Snapchat?
 Well, if you’re not targeting the 13-to-25 year-old demographic then you don’t need to be on Snapchat Knowing where your audience is—that is so important.
 I would always start small, get it right and show value to the organization before you open up all the flood gates and go into places you really don’t have the resources to be in, in the first place.

 How quick should brands be to get on new platforms?

 DB: I think that the communication team or the social media team needs to do their due diligence to understand what these platforms are all about.
 Get your own people experimenting—tech testing—making sure they understand what’s going on so that you can report back to your brand.
 Think about who else in your space is active.
 And at the same time, start asking your own customers, “are you using these platforms?
 Are you interested in them?
 What are you doing there?”
 This tells a brand whether its customers expect them to be there.

 Can you talk a little more about paid advertising and how it fits into the equation?

 DB: Typically, in public relations we’ve always relied on earned media—those critical third-party endorsements.
 Social media opened up our eyes to a mix of media.
 It’s really tough to reach people with just one medium.
 We need to broaden the way that we are going to expose, engage and participate with them.
 That mix of media is so important and it all comes together to make the story more powerful and compelling.
 It’s that PESO model—Paid, Earned, Shared, and Owned—and you just have to figure out where you are putting out your content and how you are optimizing it.

-BC: How should marketing folks get employees excited and bought in so that they support a company’s social media efforts?
+How should marketing folks get employees excited about supporting a company’s social media efforts?